 - Exchange high heels for flats - high heels are bad for your posture and make you more prone to falling, so wear flat, comfortable footwear.

 - Don't drink too much alcohol - alcohol can affect your balance, making you more likely to fall.

 - Check your sight - as you get older, you will probably experience some deterioration in your eyesight.
 It is important to get your sight checked regularly by a qualified optician.
 Poor eyesight can increase your risk of accident and injury.

 - Ask for help - if you know you have arthritis, avoid standing on chairs to reach high cupboards or change a light bulb.
+Take care with or even avoid if possible using ladders.
 Also, try to avoid doing chores that you know will cause more pain.
 Write a list of the jobs that need to be done around the house and save it for the next time your friends or family visit.